beatrichartz/configurations/README.md

 module MyGem
   include Configurations
   configurable :foo do |value|

-    # The return value is what gets assigned, unless it is nil, in which case the original value persists
+    # The return value is what gets assigned, unless it is nil,
+    # in which case the original value persists
+    #
     value + ' ooooh my'
   end
   configurable String, bar: :baz do |value|

     # value is guaranteed to be a string at this point
+    #
+    unless %w(bi ba bu).include?(value)
-    raise ArgumentError, 'baz needs to be one of bi, ba, bu' unless %w(bi ba bu).include?(value) end end
+      raise ArgumentError, 'baz needs to be one of bi, ba, bu' end end end
 ```